thuijskens/thuijskens.github.io/_posts/2016-12-29-bayesian-optimisation.md

 If you're interested in more production-ready systems, it is worthwhile to check out [MOE](https://github.com/Yelp/MOE), [Spearmint](https://github.com/HIPS/Spearmint)[^3], or [hyperopt](https://github.com/hyperopt/hyperopt)[^4].
 These implementations can also deal with integer, and categorical, hyperparameters.

 An interesting application of these methods are fully automated machine learning pipelines.
 By treating the type of model you want to estimate as a categorical variable, you can build an optimizer in the `hyperopt` framework, that will select both the right model type, and the right hyperparameters of that model (see section 2.2 [here](https://github.com/hyperopt/hyperopt/wiki/FMin), for an example).
-It seems that this makes a large part of my job as a data scientist obsolete, but luckily we are not completely there yet.
+It seems that this makes a large part of my job as a data scientist obsolete, but luckily we are not completely there yet!

 ## References